Faculty Library Associate

 - A description of the course you wish to revise in collaboration with a librarian.
 Please include a syllabus, assignments, lesson plans and any other relevant materials

-Send your proposal by April 8, 2016 to Sarah Sagmoen at email@example.com
+Send your proposal by April 10, 2015 (extended) to Dorothy Ryan at email@example.com